analogdevicesinc/ai8x-training/README.md

 ## Regression Test

-Regression test for ai8xtraining repo is tested when there is a pull request for develop branch of MaximIntegratedAI/ai8x-training by trigerring test.yaml github actions.
+Regression test for ai8xtraining repo is tested when there is a pull request for develop branch of MaximIntegratedAI/ai8x-training by triggering test.yaml github actions.

 ### Last Developed Code Training